TL;DR

 Instant.
 Open a temp email site, copy the address, paste it.
 Total time: 10 seconds.
 No login, no extension, no configuration.

-Slightly slower.
-Log into SimpleLogin, generate an alias (or use the browser extension for one-click creation), then use it.
-The extension speeds things up considerably and brings the experience close to instant.
+It takes a little longer.
+You log into SimpleLogin and generate an alias or use the browser extension for one-click creation before you use it.
+The extension makes the process much faster and brings the experience close to instant.

 Verdict

 SimpleLogin is the better tool for ongoing email privacy.
-If you want to protect your real address across dozens of services, manage everything from one dashboard, reply through aliases, and use custom domains — SimpleLogin does all of that.
+Use it if you want to protect your real address across dozens of services.
+You can manage everything from one dashboard, reply through aliases and use custom domains.
+SimpleLogin does all of that.
 The Proton ownership and open-source codebase add genuine trust.

-Temporary email is better when you need something disposable right now with zero friction.
-Signing up for a sketchy free trial, grabbing a one-time download link, or testing a signup flow — these do not warrant creating a permanent alias.
-Temp email is faster, more anonymous, and costs nothing.
+Temporary email is the better choice when you need a disposable address right now with zero friction.
+You might be signing up for a sketchy free trial, grabbing a one-time download link or testing a signup flow.
+These tasks don't warrant creating a permanent alias.
+Temp email is faster and more anonymous and it costs nothing.

-Many privacy-focused users run both: SimpleLogin for their real accounts and subscriptions, temp email for the throwaway junk they will never revisit.
-This combination covers the full spectrum of email privacy needs without overspending on either tool.
+Privacy-focused users often run both tools.
+They use SimpleLogin for their real accounts and subscriptions.
+They use temp email for the throwaway junk they will never revisit.
+This combination covers every part of your email privacy needs without you overspending on either tool.

-If you can only choose one, consider how many of your signups are truly one-time versus ongoing.
-If most are throwaway, start with temp email.
-If you find yourself repeatedly wishing your temp addresses lasted longer, that is the signal to add SimpleLogin to your toolkit.
+If you only pick one, think about whether your signups are one-time things or if you need them for a while.
+If most of your signups are throwaway, start with temp email.
+If you find yourself repeatedly wishing your temp addresses lasted longer, that's the signal to add SimpleLogin to your toolkit.

 SimpleLogin's PGP encryption and custom domain support put it in a different league from temp email for security-conscious users.
-However, these advanced features require technical knowledge to set up and maintain, which may not be worth the effort for casual users who just want to keep their inbox clean.
+These advanced features require technical knowledge to set up and maintain.
+That might not be worth the effort for casual users who just want to keep their inbox clean.
 Temp email requires zero technical skill and delivers immediate value.